gadicc/meteor-famous-views/README.md

 * Allow e.g. size="50%,100%" and create necessary functions to calculate this on each tick from window size or containing compView.  [ref](http://stackoverflow.com/questions/23021796/is-it-possible-to-set-surface-sizes-based-on-percentages-in-famo-us)

-* Optimizations, e.g. if a template consists of only HTML and doesn't include any child templates, this should be a surface, not a surface in a SequentialLayout.

 ## Behind the scenes

-1. When a template instance is created, a `compView` wrapper is added to the render tree, which wraps the template's renderable so it can be removed when the template instance is destroyed.
+1. When a template instance is **created**, a `compView` wrapper is added to the render tree, which wraps the template's renderable so it can be removed when the template instance is destroyed.

-1. Unless otherwise specified, a template, by default, will form a SequentialLayout, since this is "natural" to how templates usually behave.

-1. Children templates from `{{famous}}` and `{{#famous}}` are added.
+1. Child templates from inside the block helper / named template are added.

-1. If a template generates any HTML (from includes/helpes too), it will be placed in a surface and added to the template's sequence.
-If they template contains child templates, they'll be added to the sequence too.
+1. When the template is **destroyed**, the `node` property of the compView is set to null, and all children will no longer be rendered, and will be garbaged collected as possible.

 Note, there is currently no final/published API for Components.
 The internals of this code will definitely change, but the API we expose should remain the same.